Job Execution through Scheduler (PBS)

 Do not receive email notifications

-※ Here, phrases -l select or below can be used by changing according to the user demands, but the above phrases (resource occupancy, queue name, and PBS option name) must be included when submitting a job
+※ The content of the -l select statement can be modified according to user requirements, but the above statements (resource occupancy, queue name, PBS option name) must be included when submitting a job

 ※ Pay attention to the lower and upper cases of “I” in the above example